-(Formerly known as: Cosmetology to Barber Crossover Level I) Prerequisites: Current California Cosmetology License
+(Formerly known as: Cosmetology to Barber Crossover Level 1) Prerequisites: Current California

+Cosmetology License

 This course provides training for the cosmetologist in the various aspects of barbering and prepares the student for the California State Board Barber Examination.
 This course consists of technical instruction and practical operations covering those barber practices that are not a part of the required training or practice of a cosmetologist.
 Lecture & lab.
 Letter grade only.
+Not transferable, AA/AS degree only.